raeginez/railsproject/README.md

 ### (9) Explain the different high-level components (abstractions) in your App.

 ### (10) Detail any third party services that your App will use.
+1) Devise

+    We used Devise for user login and signup authentication

+2) Stripe

+    We used Stripe for our secure online payment system

+3) Cloudinary

+    We used Cloudinary for user image upload

+4) Rspec

+    We used Rspec for our testing

+5) Heroku

+    We used Heroku for our online deployment

 ### (11) Describe (in general terms) the data structure of marketplace apps that are similar to your own (e.g. eBay, Airbnb).